-Thinking of migrating servers to Azure and looking for some tips to achieve a successful migration?
+Thinking of migrating servers to Azure and looking for some tips to achieve a successful cloud migration?
 Here are some key considerations to help you with your migration — and the ways the Azure Migrate service can help you out.

 I’m going to include tips I’ve picked up from my time consulting with organizations migrating to Azure, as well as some content I share when instructing students on Azure architecture and migrations.